mapletree111/WebCrawler/README.md

 ### Memory
-The program keeps a running array to check against and overtime this array would impact performance.
-To alleviate this issue, the program could write to storage (if provided) and access the list of links with I/O operations.
+The program keeps a running array to check against and overtime this array would impact performance and cause the program to crash.
+To alleviate this issue, the program could write to storage (if provided) and mange the list of links using a database like MySQL.
 Such operations would take longer to complete but would allow for longer runs with less memory allocation.

 ### Storage